oVirt/ovirt-site/source/event/workshop/asia-workshop-mar-2015.html.md

 The next 2015 oVirt workshop will be co-located with the [FOSSAsia](//fossasia.org) in [Singapore](//fossasia.org/#venue) on March 14, 2015.
 This workshop is designed to encourage collaboration in our community, lay the foundation for best practices in oVirt use, convey end-user stories, and help answer questions about the project from both a developer and user's perspective.

-Attendees can register free-of-charge to the Workshop alone by clicking the button to the right.
-Registrants of [FOSSAsia](//fossasia.org) can also add this free Workshop to their itinerary when registering for this event.
+Attendees can register by clicking the buttons below.
+Registrants of [FOSSAsia](//fossasia.org) must then register for the Workshop meetup seperately when registering for this event.

 We look forward to seeing you there!